 At Nemacolin, you can rent snowshoeing equipment and set off to explore the resort's beautiful expansive property.

-Glide your way around Nemacolin while cross-country skiing to take in the gorgeous views of the resort and the surrounding mountainsides.
-If you need to learn the ropes or brush up on your skills, take a beginner and intermediate lesson, which are only available on weekends.
+Glide your way around the Laurel Highlands while cross-country skiing to take in the gorgeous views of the surrounding mountainsides.
+If you need to learn the ropes or brush up on your skills, take a beginner or intermediate lessons.

 If you're looking for a relaxing outdoor winter excursion, take a horse-drawn sleigh ride at Seven Springs Mountain Resort.
 Sit back and relax as a pair of beautiful horses from the Seven Springs Stables guides you through a winter wonderland of soaring mountainsides along snow-covered trees.